-When it is time to liquidate your assets, bullion procured via the LBMA will take less time to liquidate and the whole process will cost you less.
-Items that were removed from the LBMA/LPPM ecosystem will need to be tested or assayed before deposited back into the system.
+When it is time to liquidate your assets, gold bullion procured via the LBMA will take less time to liquidate, and the whole process will cost you less.
+Items that were removed from the LBMA/LPPM ecosystem will need to be tested or assayed before being deposited back into the system.

 The Growing Trend for Buying Gold

-The system as we know it is breaking apart, which means that gold makes perfect sense – so do cryptocurrencies and blockchain technology.
+The system as we know it is breaking down, which means that gold makes perfect sense.

-One additional insight from J. Rotbart & Co.: The trends as mentioned above by Claudio are popular across the board.
-Demand for physical precious metals is on the rise since the financial crisis of 2008 and more clients choose to invest in bullion as a strategy for wealth protection for the future.
+Demand for physical precious metals has increased since the financial crisis 2008, and more clients have chosen to invest in gold bullion as a future wealth protection strategy.

 Clients are moving their assets from bank vaults to privately held vaults.
 There are a few reasons for that:

-- Increased distance from the reach of governments and regulators;
+- out of reach of governments and regulators

-We also see a new trend when it comes to jurisdictions: individual clients are moving many assets to the “new frontier” of Asia.
+We also see a trend when it comes to jurisdictions: individual clients are moving many assets to the “new frontier” of Asia.
 Investors are also looking into gold mining stocks or gold mutual funds in any of the gold mining companies in the lucrative gold industry.

 Another trend that we are seeing is that clients are moving funds between precious metals and cryptocurrencies.
-As Claudio mentions, we are stepping towards decentralization and, in this regard, there are similarities between cryptos and gold, as both assets are de facto global decentralized currencies.
+We are stepping towards decentralization, and, in this regard, there are similarities between cryptos and gold, as both assets are de facto global decentralized currencies.

 This is why clients move funds between the two assets.
-They are either taking profits from Bitcoin (for example) and reinvesting them in physical metals, or they are liquidating their metals holdings in order to invest the proceeds in cryptos.
+Either taking profits from crypto and reinvesting them in gold funds or they are liquidating their metals holdings in order to invest the proceeds in cryptos.
 Our gold partners offer add-on services, allowing clients to securely convert their assets to crypto and vice versa.

-Another trend that we see is that clients are willing to take loans against their physical holdings in order to make other investments.
-The difference in this trend is that the loans do not come from banks (so the clients’ holdings will not be deposited under the lending bank assets) but from reputable private lenders.
+Another movement that we see is that clients are taking loans against their physical holdings in order to make other investments.
+The difference in this trend is that the loans do not come from banks but from reputable private lenders.